johnnygreco/lmao/README.md

 <img src="assets/icon.png" height="210" align="right" />

-> The data scientist's toolkit for adapting large LMs to solve a diverse set of tasks
+> The data scientist's toolkit for adapting large LMs to perform a diverse set of tasks

 <br>

 `lmao` is an open-source library for integrating large language models (LLMs) from providers like [OpenAI](https://platform.openai.com/docs/introduction) and [Anthropic](https://console.anthropic.com/docs/api) into your NLP workflows.
-For example, it can be used to pre-annotate text datasets using zero- or few-shot learning with Claude or GPT-4.
-LMAO is in the (very) early stages of development.
+For example, it can be used to pre-annotate text datasets using zero- or few-shot learning with Claude or GPT-4. `lmao` is in the (very) early stages of development.
 New features will be added with high cadence and documentation is coming soon.

 ## Installation
 The package is available on PyPI and can be installed with pip: